gonzaloRocamora/gonzaloRocamora/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on Front End Development.
-- 🌱 I’m currently learning C and NodeJs.
+- 🌱 I’m currently learning C.
 - 👯 I’m looking to collaborate with content creators and back end developers.
 - 🤔 I’m looking for help with C.
 - 💬 Ask me about